-A pharmacy technician is not required to report an error in dispensing or prescription error.
-Effective 3/1/2025, error reporting is now the responsibility of the pharmacy licensed as a terminal distributor of dangerous drugs per OAC 4729:5-4-02.
+Effective 3/1/2025, a pharmacist is not required to report an error in dispensing or prescription error.
+Error reporting is now the responsibility of the pharmacy licensed as a terminal distributor of dangerous drugs per OAC 4729:5-4-02.